 Ross Wintle recently wrote an article about who the new WordPress editor has been created for, and it got me thinking.
 I’ve talked a lot, in past newsletters, about how … Continue Reading WordPress May Not Be For You!

-I don’t often recommend specific WordPress plugins but I rather like Slim SEO like this one for it’s simplicity.
-SEO plugins is a hotly contested category in the WordPress space … Continue Reading Slim SEO WordPress Plugin
+I don’t often recommend specific WordPress plugins but I rather like Slim SEO for it’s simplicity.
+SEO plugins is a hotly contested category in the WordPress space and Slim SEO … Continue Reading Slim SEO WordPress Plugin

 In this article for WPTavern Chris Van Patten shares his experience with contributing to the Gutenberg project.
 The original article was a Twitter thread, but it’s nicer reading a proper long … Continue Reading Contributing to WordPress